-When the emergency PDU Session is requested to be established or a priority header is received from the AMF during PDU Session establishment, if the S-NSSAI is subject to NSAC, the SMF decides that NSAC may be skipped for the S-NSSAI.
+- When the emergency PDU Session is requested to be established or a priority header is received from the AMF during PDU Session establishment, if the S-NSSAI is subject to NSAC, the SMF sends an update request to the NSACF indicating that the S-NSSAI is used for Emergency, Critical and Priority service.
+Correspondingly, when an Emergency, Critical and Priority service is terminated and the UE continues to use the PDU Session, the SMF sends an update request to the NSACF indicating that the PDU Session is used for non-priority service.